 2. The termination of healthcare was contrary to the patient's will or devoid of the patient's knowledge.

-Abandonment through the Physician
+Abandonment by the Physician

-As supported by case law, the sorts of actions that will lead to liability for abandonment of an patient will include:
+As sustained by case law, the sorts of actions that will cause liability for abandonment of a patient will include:

 • premature turmoil the patient by the physician

 • failure from the physician to provide proper instructions before discharging the patient

 • the statement through the physician to the patient the physician will no longer treat the individual

 • refusal of the physician to reply to calls or to further attend the patient